MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 4. On your computer, in Adobe Acrobat Reader, open the **Guides-QRCodeAnchor** file.

-5. Print the last page of the document on matte stock.
-(Glossy materials can affect scanning.)
+5. Print the last page of the document on matte stock (glossy materials can affect scanning).
+Bubblejet printers produce a better matte finish.

 6. Attach the QR code anchor to a physical object in the real world, and then take a picture to help the operator find it.